IIIF/api/source/presentation/4.0/model.md

 #### Annotation

-Annotations are primarily used to associate content resources with Containers.
-The same mechanism is used for the visible and/or audible resources as is used for transcriptions, commentary, tags and other content.
+Annotations are used to associate content resources with Containers, as well as for transcriptions, commentary, tags and the association of other content.
 This provides a single, unified method for aligning information, and provides a standards-based framework for distinguishing parts of resources and parts of Canvases.
-As Annotations can be added later, it promotes a distributed system in which publishers can align their content with the descriptions created by others.

 Annotations _MUST_ have their own HTTP(S) URIs, conveyed in the `id` property.
 The JSON-LD description of the Annotation _SHOULD_ be returned if the URI is dereferenced, according to the [Web Annotation Protocol][org-w3c-webanno-protocol].